-To have a good preparation for class, I strongly recommend you follow these steps:
+To prepare well for class, you need to follow these steps:

-1. Before class, read the PowerPoint slides posted on Canvas.

-2. Take notes in the class; summarize the main ideas in your index cards.

-3. If you are having difficulty, read the specified pages of the textbook and work through the end of chapter problems and solutions to supplement your understanding of the material.

-4. If you are still facing some challenges, stop by my office either during office hours or any time by appointment through e-mail.
+- 1. Before class, read the PowerPoint slides posted on Canvas. - 2.
+Take notes in the class; summarize the main ideas in your index cards. - 3.
+Read the specified chapter of the textbook and work through the end of chapter problems and solutions to supplement your understanding of the material. - 4.
+If you are still facing some challenges, stop by my office either during office hours or any time by appointment through e-mail.